microsoft/typespec/docs/extending-cadl/emitters-basics.md

 }
 ```

-### Resolving a cadl type
+### Resolving a typespec type

-Sometimes you might want to get access to a known Cadl type in the type graph, for example a model that you have defined in your library.
+Sometimes you might want to get access to a known TypeSpec type in the type graph, for example a model that you have defined in your library.

 A helper is provided on the program to do that.